Dietrich II of Isenberg-Limburg

-Dietrich II of Isenberg-Limburg died 22.3.1328.
-In deeds and charters known as Dietrich (II) of Limburg-Stirum.
-He was a German aristocrat, lord of Stirum and the son of Johann of Isenberg-Limburg who died in 1277.
-He should not be confused with Diederik II count of Limburg Hohenlimburg (±1276 - 09.08.1364) or Dietrich III count of Limburg Hohenlimburg and lord of Broich (±1328-18.05.1401) who actually ruled the county Limburg (Lenne).
+Dietrich II of Isenberg-Limburg (died 22 March 1328) was a German aristocrat.
+In deeds and charters known as Dietrich (II) of Limburg-Stirum, he was lord of Stirum and the son of Johann of Isenberg-Limburg, who died in 1277.
+He should not be confused with Diederik II count of Limburg Hohenlimburg (±1276 - 09.08.1364) or Dietrich III count of Limburg Hohenlimburg and lord of Broich (±1328-18.05.1401), who actually ruled the county Limburg (Lenne).

 He married Bertrada von Goetterswick and they had four children: